 The procedure to submit a potential discussion paper is the same as for ordinary submissions to JRSSB, except authors must choose "Paper for Reading - Series B" in the "type" field.
 Authors should be aware that manuscripts submitted for reading receive more scrutiny: they are usually screened by at least five members of the research section, which may decide to either reject the paper or send it to several (4-6 generally) expert referees for a finer assessment.
 As a result, the reviewing process takes more time than for ordinary submissions.

 Papers can be submitted online via ScholarOne Manuscripts.

 The theory of statistics, the development and application of statistical methods

 Chair: Prof. Chenlei Leng (University of Warwick)

-Meeting Secretary: Dr. Axel Gandy (Imperial College London)
+Meeting Secretary: Prof. Axel Gandy (Imperial College London)

-AE for Read Papers: Prof. Arnaud Doucet (Oxford University)
+AE for Read Papers: Prof. Andrew Woods (University of Nottingham)

 Prof. Peter Bühlmann

 Prof. Ruth King